A scenic landscape with rolling green hills, scattered trees, and distant mountains under a clear blue sky.

 Stove/hot plate

 Be careful to NOT turn on the hot plate by accident.
-Turn on stove by using the power button, then select which burner and temperuature setting (1-9) to use.
+Turn on stove by using the power button, then select which burner and temperature setting (1-9) to use.

 Garbage/recycling